 - Patients are isolated for various reasons.
-A volunteer should NOT enter a room marked "ISOLATION" or "Contact Precautions" unless specifically trained to do so. - Always check with the staff on the unit if called on an errand for an isolation patient or for e-mail, mail, or flower delivery.
+A volunteer should NOT enter a room marked "ISOLATION" or "Contact Precautions" unless specifically trained to do so. - Always check with the nursing station if called on an errand for an isolation patient or for e-mail, mail, or flower delivery.
 Isolation is used not only to protect visitors from disease but also to protect the patient from visitors' germs.
-In these instances, ask hospital staff to deliver the flowers or mail for you. - If you enter an isolation room by mistake, notify the charge nurse and your volunteer coordinator.
+In these instances, ask hospital staff at the nurse's station to deliver the flowers or mail for you. - If you enter an isolation room by mistake, notify the charge nurse and your Volunteer Coordinator.